 These are simply THE BEST vegan chocolate chip cookies around!
-We’ve given them another upgrade by adding in toasted coconut and almonds for extra flavor and crunch.
+We’ve given them another upgrade by adding in toasted coconut (you can buy it or make it) and toasted almonds for extra flavor and crunch.
 Use your favorite dark chocolate chips and bake up a batch or two.
 They make great gifts and store well in the freezer for when a craving hits.

 - 2 tablespoons ground flaxseed

 - 2 1/4 cups gluten free flour blend

 - 8 ounces unrefined coconut oil, at room temperature (not melted)